A Bayesian Deep Learning Framework for End-To-End Prediction of Emotion from Heartbeat: Bayesian Framework

 In order to capture uncertainty in model predictions, dropout is applied at test time.
 For a single input sample, stochastic forward propagation is run $N$ times to generate a distribution over model output.
 This empirical distribution approximates the posterior probability over valence, given the input IBI time series.

-For regression problems, the reader my stop here.
-In order to translate from a regression to a classification scheme, we introduce decision boundaries in continuous space.
-For a binary class problem, this decision boundary is along the central point of the valence scale to delimit two class zones (high and low valence).
-We next introduce a confidence threshold, $\alpha$, to tune predictions according to a specified level of confidence.
-For example, when $\alpha = 0.95$, at least $95\%$ of the output distribution must lie within a given class zone in order for the input sample to be classified as belonging to that class (Fig. \ref{fig:Framework}).
-If this is not the case, no prediction is made (the model respectfully makes no comment).
-As our model may not classify all instances, we adopt the term `coverage' to denote the set of cases for which it is confident enough to make a prediction.
+For regression problems, the reader may stop here.
+In order to translate from a regression to a classification scheme (as was used in \cite{Miranda-Correa2017b} and \cite{Katsigiannis2018}, and will be implemented in this study for comparison), we introduce class boundaries in continuous space.
+For a binary classification scheme, the class boundary is naturally along the central point of the valence scale to delimit two class zones (high and low valence).
+We next introduce a confidence threshold, $\alpha$, which acts as the acceptance boundary and determines whether a prediction is accepted or rejected according to how confident we wish to be.
+For example, when $\alpha = 0.95$, we specify that at least $95\%$ of the output distribution mass must lie within a given class zone in order for the input sample to be classified as belonging to that class (Fig. \ref{fig:Framework}C).
+If this is not the case, no prediction is made (i.e. the model answers, `I don't know').
+As our model may not classify all instances, we also adopt the term `coverage' to denote the proportion of samples for which it is confident enough to make a prediction.

-Note that for a binary classification problem, there will always be at least 50\% of the output distribution within one of the two class zones.
+Note that for a binary classification problem, and where $N$ is an odd number, there will always be at least 50\% of the output distribution mass within one of the two class zones.
 Thus, when $\alpha = 0.5$, classification is determined by the median of the output distribution (Fig. \ref{fig:Framework}), and the coverage is 100\%.
-As $\alpha$ increases, model behaviour moves from risky to cautious $-$ lower coverage, but more certain.
+As $\alpha$ increases, model behaviour moves from risky to cautious $-$ lower coverage, but predictions are more certain.